watt-bit/overclock/README.txt

 🔒 SECURITY WARNINGS (Unsigned Application)
 - **On Windows:** You will see "Windows protected your PC".
 Click **More info** → **Run anyway**.
 - **On macOS:** You will see "can't be opened because it is from an unidentified developer."
+Click "Done", then:
   1. Open System Settings → Privacy & Security.
   2. Scroll to the bottom and find "OVERCLOCK was blocked to protect your Mac".
   3. Click **Open Anyway**, then **Open Anyway** again in the popup.
   4. Enter your system password.
   *This is only needed the first time you run the app.*

+  NOTE: For MacOS, OVERCLOCK can take 30-45 seconds to open after its icon first appears in the application dock.
+Please be patient with it :-)

 ✨ WHAT IS OVERCLOCK?
 OVERCLOCK allows you to build, simulate, and learn about watt-bit infrastructure.
 Drag-and-drop components, connect them, and run time-based simulations to understand energy flow, operations, and project economics.